 How To Decoupage Halloween Pumpkins

-Supplies for Book Page Decoupage Pumpkin:
+Book Page Decoupage Pumpkins

 • White pumpkin (real or fake, it’s up to you–I spray painted a real pumpkin white, but a foam pumpkin would last for years)